 7.1 The AGM will be held each year as soon as practicable after the end of the Club financial year on 30th September.
 This will normally be at the October Club meeting.

 At least 14 days prior to the AGM a notice will be sent to all members together with an agenda for the meeting.

 7.2 The business of the annual general meeting shall be:

 Acceptance of the minutes of the previous AGM

 2) To receive the Chairman’s review

-3) To receive and approve the accounts for the last financial year
+3) To receive the Treasurer’s report and approve the accounts for the last financial year

 4) To receive the Secretary's report